 Of the examined patients, who were followed up for 1 year, 42.8% did not survive.
-20 (10%) patients died during hospitalisation, 26 (12.9%) patients died within 6 months of hospital discharge, 40 (19.9%) patients died within 6-12 months after hospital discharge.
+20 (10%) patients died during hospitalization, 26 (12.9%) patients died within 6 months of hospital discharge, and 40 (19.9%) patients died within 6-12 months after hospital discharge.

-The largest number of patients who died (total, intra-hospital and in the period from the 6th to the 12th month) had three comorbidities, while the largest number of those patients who died within the period up to the sixth month after discharge from the hospital had 2 comorbidities.
+The largest number of patients who died (total, intra-hospital and in the period from 6 to 12 months) had three comorbidities, while the largest number of those patients who died within the period up to six months after discharge from the hospital had 2 comorbidities.